USFWS/secas/_posts/2019-07-18-First-SECAS-newsletter.md

 published: true
 title: The first SECAS newsletter
 layout: post
+author: Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: 'NewsletterHeader_small_web.jpg'
+  alt: Header of new newsletter.
+  caption: SECAS is starting a monthly newsletter.
+  headerClass: 'light-text'
 ---
-_by Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints_

 This month marks the start of the SECAS newsletter!
 The newsletter combines all the blogs written here on the SECAS website during the previous month.
 It's intended to share the latest information about SECAS and upcoming opportunities to get involved.
 You can expect it to arrive in your inbox toward the middle to end of each month.
 We've started out with a pretty simple design and format, but we may add more bells and whistles in the future.
 If you have suggestions for how to improve the newsletter, [contact me at hilary_morris@fws.gov](maillto:hilary_morris@fws.gov)!

 <!--more-->